MingxiaGuo/Cheatsheets/git.md

-git rm file.txt    # removes file.txt both from git and file system git rm --cached file.txt # only removes file.txt both from git index git status         # shows the modifications and stuff that are not staged yet
+git rm file.txt    # removes file.txt both from git and file system git rm --cached file.txt # only removes file.txt both from git index

 git branch                         # shows all the branches (current branch is shown with a star) git branch -a                     # shows all the branches local and remote